AndrewPham98/Milestone-Proj.1/README.md

 # Milestone-Proj.1

-First attemot at a game.
+First attempt at a game.

 - built with the tutorial by BroCode on Youtube.
 Snake Game written in JavaSCript.